RobotNerd/outline-format/README.md

 - A space must both precede and follow the tag and any other alphanumeric character or underscore.
 For example, the `TODO` substring of `TODO,` will be recognized as a tag but in `TODO_stuff` it will not.
-- Tags are not recognized when part of a section header.
+- Tags are not recognized when part of a section header or inside a quoted string.

 ## Best Practices